nishantjr/dafny-semantics/report/report.md

 termination \[Cite: Dafny tutorial\].
-But the native Dafny tools have some significant disadvantages in complexity and language dependence, and doubts of the cross validity between Dafny execution and Dafny verification. \[Nishant - expand about differences in execution/verification?\].
+But the native Dafny tools have some significant disadvantages in complexity and language dependence, and doubts of the cross validity between Dafny execution and Dafny verification. \[TODO: Nishant - expand about differences in execution/verification?\].
 This may also prove a difficulty for programmers unfamiliar with verification attempting to debug a Dafny program.
 To remedy these issues, we create an proof of concept